toitlang/toit/README.md

-# Toit language implementation
+# Toit programming language

 This repository contains the Toit language implementation.
-It is fully open source and consists of the compiler, virtual machine, and standard libraries that together enable Toit programs to run on an ESP32.
+It consists of the compiler, virtual machine, and standard libraries that together enable Toit programs to run on an ESP32.

 ## Jaguar: Live reloading for the ESP32